Installation

 What This Page Covers

 This page covers installed package paths, environment variables, build commands for examples and raisimPy, dependencies, and license activation for the binary RaiSim2 distribution.
-Get RaiSim2 from https://github.com/raisimTech/raisim2Lib; it is distributed as binary libraries with headers, examples, rayrai tools, and documentation.
+Get RaiSim2 from https://github.com/raisimTech/raisim2Lib; it is distributed as binary libraries with headers, example sources, rayrai tools, and documentation.

 Dependencies